 7. MAY BOOST LIBIDO

 One of the common reasons for a repressed sex drive or lower libido is the usage of anti-depressants.
-In a study on men and women taking serotonin inhibitors and other anti-depressants, ginkgo biloba enhanced sexual craving, lubrication, and orgasm in 84% of the volunteers.
+In a study on men and women taking serotonin inhibitors and other anti-depressants, ginkgo biloba enhanced sexual craving, lubrication, and orgasm in the volunteers.

 Ginkgo biloba improved sexual function in females for those incapable of enjoying intercourse due to SSRI adverse effects.
-In female volunteers, it was 91% successful.
+In female volunteers, it was around 91% successful.